Marysville, Washington: Foundation and early history

 The origin of the settlement's name, Marysville, remains disputed.
 According to the Marysville Historical Society, it was to be named Mariasville for Maria Comeford, but was changed to Marysville after the postal department identified a similarly named town in Idaho.
 Among the first residents to arrive in the area in the 1880s were James Johnson and Thomas Lloyd, who allegedly suggested that the town be named for their previous home of Marysville, California.
 Comeford sold his store and wharf to settlers Mark Swinnerton and Henry B. Myers in 1884, and moved north to the Kellogg Marsh (now part of Marysville) to farm 540 acre of land he purchased.

 Marysville was formally platted on February 25, 1885, filed by the town physician J. D. Morris and dedicated by the Comefords.
 More settlers began to arrive after the completion of the town's first sawmill in 1887, joined by three others by the end of the decade.
 Marysville was officially incorporated as a fourth-class city on March 20, 1891, with a population of approximately 400 residents and Mark Swinnerton serving as the city's first mayor.
 The Great Northern Railway also completed construction of its tracks through Marysville in 1891, building a drawbridge over Ebey Slough and serving the city's sawmills.
-A newspaper named the Marysville Globe was established by Thomas P. Hopp in 1892 and continues to be published in the city.
+A newspaper named the Marysville Globe was established by Thomas P. Hopp in 1892, replacing an earlier one named the Leader that had gone bankrupt shortly after its debut two years beforehand.